daberkow/STIGViewer3-Mac/README.md

 # STIGViewer3-Mac
-A repackaging of STIG Viewer 3 for Linux with needed Mac dependencies
+A repackaging of STIG Viewer 3 for Linux with needed Mac dependencies.
+The app is a Node.JS native app, and is just missing a sqlite driver.

+> [!WARNING]
-.Note:: I am making no claim to the application, I could not find a LICENSE file other than the default Node one, and laying out the process to help those who need STIG Viewer 3 on the Mac.
+> I am making no claim to the application, I could not find a LICENSE file other than the default Node one, and laying out the process to help those who need STIG Viewer 3 on the Mac.
 I hope this helps someone build an official Mac version.

+Releases are in the [repo](https://github.com/daberkow/STIGViewer3-Mac/releases)!

 ## Process

 I get the Linux version, extract the files, modify the sqlite driver for Mac, then create a .app and sign it.

 ## Security Note